Thomsch/untangling-tools-benchmark/README.md

 In addition to `data/d4j-5-bugs.csv`, there are 1 other pre-computed bug file that you can use: `data/d4j-compatible-bugs.csv` contains all the Defects4J bugs that are active and compatible with the experimental infrastructure.
 Bug projects marked as deprecated by Defects4J's authors are not included in this list of compatible bugs.
 To generate a new bug file, see **Generating the bug file** section.

+#### Running Python scripts
+Pythons scripts are in the same directory structure as the python modules, making testing and reusing modules difficult.
+The solution is to run python scripts as module (`python -m`) so the scripts can import other modules directly and be compatible with tests.

 #### Optional steps
 Run `./compute_metrics.sh data/d4j-5-bugs.csv $UTB_OUTPUT` to compute the metrics of the D4J bugs.
 See section [Metrics](#metrics) for more details.